PiKoder Home » PPM Encoder »

 The user interface of the app is intuitive and simple.

-To control your model with a joystick form your PC you would use the Flytron Joystick Interface software "Compufly" for standard applications.
-The user interface is similar to the Android app:
+To control your model with a joystick form your PC you would use the respective Joystick2PPM Windows app.
+The user interface is very similar to the Android version.

 The PiKoder/USB User's Guide describes the operation of the USB2PPM in detail.